Panggundam00/LabChana-Server/README.md

-# LabChana
+# LabChana-Server

-LabChana is a web application for programming practice
+LabChana-Server is a back-end api for LabChana

-Front-end developed by React.js
+Back-end developed by Spring-boot

-Use Bootstrap framework and some componets from Material UI

 # How to install

 Clone this git https://github.com/ThanakornK/LabChana.git

- docker-compose up -d --build

- docker-compose up
+ run main method

-it will run in localhoost:3000
+it will run in localhoost:8091

 # Members